Issue # and location

 What do I do if my race source value isn’t present as a standard concept_id with domain_id = ‘Race’?

-•If you have race source values which don’t map to a standard concept_id with domain_id = ‘Race’, please utilize the community mapping contribution to incorporate your race terms into the OHDSI vocabularies.
+•If you have race source values which don’t map to a standard concept_id with domain_id = ‘Race’, create an issue in the Themis Github.

 What date do I put into the OBSERVATION.observation_date for the records?